Sheraff/TIL/_posts/2019-07-08-Lazy-getter.md

 ---
 layout: post
-title:  "Lazy getter"
+title:  Lazy getter
-excerpt: >
+tldr:   >
     Compute a value only when needed, but then only once.
 ---